gabriel01913/GabrielToonShader/Manual/GTShader_Manual.md

 <img width = "400" src="Image/genshinShadowMask2.gif">

-**Mask Horizontal** - This is a mask, is my own solution, for the shadow in the horizontal position, up down shadows.
+**Mask Multidirectional** - This is a mask, is my own solution, for the shadow in the horizontal position, up down shadows.
 This mask dont exist in any of the workflow.
 Theres a catch in this mask, because i need to rotate the uvs, this mask works like a multidirectional shadow ramp.

 Shadow Mask Ramp example.